wihrr/amount-counting/README.md

 # About The Project
 Amount-counting is the RESTful webservice which works with worklog.
 Third party service gives us worklog of all employees for time - period.
 URL-example: http://some-service/period/2022-03

-Ammount-counting service provides functionality for allocating total amount between team members according time worked.
+Ammount-counting service provides functionality for allocating total salary amount between team members according time worked.

 # Built With
 1. Java 11